Charterers Paying Premium for Scrubber Equipped Tonnage

 Once paid off, the vessel owner could the enjoy "a strong competitive advantage compared to tonnage without scrubbers."

-Gibson also echoed recent reports indicating a significant uptick in orders for the technology:
+Gibson also echoed recent reports indicating a significant uptick in orders for the technology.

 "A new trend is starting to emerge where newbuild tankers are being ordered fitted with scrubbers or being 'scrubber ready', in other words the equipment could be installed at the later stage," it said.